a13r1/Library/README.md

 # Library

 ### Overview
-A simple UI based DBMS for a library.
+A simple GUI based DBMS for a library.
 It uses *Apache* server for testing on localhost, and *MySQL* as a DB.
 UI is designed using *Qt Designer*.
 `sqlclient` library is used to connect UI with the DB.